 Managing a portfolio of retail loans is a combination of credit risk analysis, portfolio analysis, statistics and a few other disciplines.
 How banks and other companies make money here is by appropriately pricing these products for each customer.
 It is not about deciding who to give out a loan to, but rather at what rate should the loan be given to a particular customer segment based on the risk analysis.
 Products are then designed around these criteria and proper risk management is all that separates a healthy balance sheet from a repeat of the 2008 fiasco.

 Over the last decade, risk management has been quickly gaining the importance that it deserves.
-The industry is moving form a wild west attitude towards risk management to a more scientific approach.
+The industry is moving from a wild west attitude towards risk management to a more scientific approach.
 This can only be good news not just for Certified Financial Risk Managers, but shareholders, employees and investors alike.

 If you are a risk wiz-kid already, then the FRM exam should be a breeze for you.
 My experience is that FRM is a bit more quant-heavy than the CFA exam so put in some extra hours and feel free to subscribe to a training course.
 Here our my top picks: